 The Shih Tzu has a double coat that’s comparatively long and straight on the skin.
 The inner coat is thick and soft to the bit.
 Slight wave permissible.
-Hair on prime of head is busy.
+The hair on prime of the head is busy.

 Weather: These very little dogs don’t seem to be meant for outside living and may never be left outside.
 They’re not suited to hot and wet weather, keep the temperature setting on drier, cooler than usual in hot weather.